entrapta-dev/rpi4-minecraft-server/README.md

 ### Prepare SD Card

 Download the latest Raspberry Pi OS Lite from the official site.
-We're going for the 64bit lite version as it takes up less space and we're running this headless anyway.
+We're going for the 64-bit lite version as it takes up less space and we're running this headless anyway.
 https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit

-... blah blah boot to ssh
+1. Flash the image on your SD Card.
+2. Mount the `boot` partition of the SD Card.
+3. Create an empty file called `ssh`.
+You can do this in a terminal with `touch ssh`.
+4. Unmount the SD Card and place it in the Raspberry Pi.

-### Update
+### Set Up and Update Raspberry Pi OS

 ...